dynaroars/neuralsat/README.md

   - activation functions:  `ReLU`, `sigmoid`, `tanh`, `power`

 - **well-tested**
-  - NeuralSAT has been tested on a wide-range of benchmarks (e.g., ACAS XU, MNIST, CFAR).
+  - NeuralSAT has been tested on a wide-range of benchmarks (e.g., ACAS XU, MNIST, CIFAR).

 - **fast** and among the most scalable verification tools currently
   - NeuralSAT exploits and uses multhreads (i.e., multicore processing/CPUS) and GPUs available on your system to improve its performance.